tangentstorm/tangentswarm/README.md

 - Automatically clone repositories and check out branches
 - Create consistent development environments with tmux
 - Manage multiple branches across different repositories
-- Configure custom programs to run in each pane
+- Configure custom programs to run in each pane with flexible layouts
 - Automatically assign ports to different branches
 - Run initialization commands for new repositories
 - Support for dynamic port substitution in commands